cdapio/hydrator-plugins/spark-plugins/docs/KinesisSource-streamingsource.md

 **initialPosition:** Initial position in the stream.
 Can be either TRIM_HORIZON or LATEST, Default position will be Latest

+**format:** Optional format of the Kinesis shard payload.
+Any format supported by CDAP is supported.
+For example, a value of 'csv' will attempt to parse Kinesis payloads as comma-separated values.
+If no format is given, Kinesis payloads will be treated as bytes.

 Example
 -------
 This example will read from kinesis stream named 'MyKinesisStream'.
 It will spin up 1 Kinesis Receiver per shard for the